Our Teaching Philosophy

 Great landscape photography revolves around three factors: (1) finding a great location, (2) being there at the right time, and then (3) waiting for the precise moment when the light and environment are at their absolute best.
 While very few people want to wake up at 3AM to see a place at its most beautiful, that’s how great work gets created.

-If all goes well, you will manage to capture the perfect moment when it feels as though no other point in time could express the essence of the event so perfect.
+If all goes well, you will manage to capture the perfect moment when it feels as though no other point in time could express the essence of the event so perfectly.

-Our workshops are all about photography.
+Our full immersion landscape photography workshops and all-inclusive guided photo expeditions are all about photography.
 Your photography.
 The majority of our days will start early, before sunrise.
 After a quick cup of coffee or tea, we’ll be off to get into position at a location in the best light of the day, and we’ll often continue until mid-to-late morning.
 We’ll typically have breakfast in the field, in order to maximize our shooting time.

 Out in the field, we’ll explore different approaches to scene visualization, ground/sky/sea compositions, and how to manage complex highlight and shadow scenes using techniques such as dynamic bracketing, focus stacking, framing, and neutral density filters.
 Back in the classroom, we’ll spend time developing your post-production workflow – learning when Lightroom is enough and when you need to move your work into Photoshop – using techniques such as luminosity masks to create and solve contrast, color, and blending issues.